31 May 2019

 However, the main concern was for credit risk, Namkung says.
-“There aren’t much local sovereign bonds to invest in so the majority of assets are corporates, that can drive the credit risk quite high.”
+“There aren’t many local sovereign bonds to invest in so the majority of assets are corporates, that can drive the credit risk quite high.”

-A lot of the investment turn out to be quite onerous in QIS 2 because there isn’t enough data available which drives volatility up and consequently increases the risk, Namkung continued.
+A lot of the investments turn out to be quite onerous in QIS 2 because there isn’t enough data available which drives volatility up and consequently increases the risk, Namkung continued.
 “There wasn’t enough refinement of the risk charges and that’s why a lot of companies found it onerous.”

 “The direction of travel seems to be stronger rather than lower capital charges,” Howells says.
-“That might be the result of the regulators better understanding the calibration of risk, thinking that perhaps the markets are a bit more volatile, or it might the result of them looking other regimes and thinking ours is too low.”
+“That might be the result of the regulators better understanding the calibration of risk, thinking that perhaps the markets are a bit more volatile, or it might be the result of them looking at other regimes and thinking ours is too low.”